chl33/Plant133/instructions.md

     ![Wire Float](images/plant133-wire-float.jpg)

 2.  **Install the Pump**:
-    Place a pump into the reservoir insert.
+    For each plant you intend to water, place a pump into the reservoir insert.
     ![Install Motor](images/install-motor.jpg)

 ### Wiring and Tubing

+For each plant,

 3.  **Connect Sensors and Pumps**:
     Connect the soil moisture sensor and the corresponding pump to the EBox.
 Ensure connectors are aligned vertically under the same number (1-4).